contactless-healthcare/Deep-Learning-for-Lung-Sound-Analysis/README.md

   6. Model.deep learning.py: It stores the definitions of the model and the training and testing procedures.

-To build and evaluate the lung sound analysis model, the 2-5 .py files should be performed sequentially, and the Config.py and Model.deep learning.py is applied for custom Settings.
+To build a model for lung sound analysis, the 2-5 .py files should be performed sequentially, and the Config.py and Model.deep learning.py is applied for custom Settings.